kemitchell/writing.kemitchell.com/_posts/2015-02-09-Common-Form.md

 ## Following Up

 Thanks so much for reading.
-If you're interested in Common Form, concretely or in specifics, practically or intellectually, I encourage you to reach out, whether by e-mail.
-You can also reach me via [GitHub][source], a computer source hosting and collaboration platform where you can file bug reports, make proposals for improvement to the software, and see how things are coming along.
+If you're interested in Common Form, concretely or in specifics, practically or intellectually, I encourage you to reach out, especially by e-mail.
+You can also reach me via [GitHub][source], a computer program source code hosting and collaboration platform where you can file bug reports, make proposals for improvement to the software, and see how things are coming along.

 ---